-Any questions from potential Respondents regarding this Request for Proposals must be submitted in writing to: Jeffrey A. Bauer, Project Manager, Port of San Francisco, Pier 1, San Francisco, CA 94111, or to jeff.bauer@sfport.com., by September 8, 2017.
-Such written questions will be responded to and posted on the Port website by September 15, 2017
+Any questions from potential Respondents regarding this Request for Proposals must be submitted in writing to: Jeffrey A. Bauer, Project Manager, Port of San Francisco, Pier 1, San Francisco, CA 94111, or to jeff.bauer@sfport.com., by Friday, June 8, 2018.
+Such written questions will be responded to and posted on the Port website by Friday, June 22, 2018.
+For reference purposes, the questions submitted and answers provided for the 2017 Shipyard RFP are attached as Appendix L.